 Though it's certainly very rare, it may happen that you run into a situation on WhatsApp where someone repeatedly issues credible threats to harm you, themselves, or someone else.
 If you ever feel that you or someone else is in immediate danger, call the local police, emergency services, suicide prevention hotline, or whatever authorities are best equipped to handle the situation at hand.

 That's some need-to-know information about safety and security on WhatsApp!
-To learn more about WhatsApp, like the pros and cons, how much it costs to use, and of course, how to use WhatsApp, check out the rest of our free WhatsApp course!
+To learn more about the app, like the pros and cons, how much it costs to use, and of course, how to use the app, check out the rest of our free WhatsApp course!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.